swetha0/lab-angular-custom-directive/README.md

 ## Expected Output:
 ![output-1](https://i1.faceprep.in/ProGrad/ts-day4-7.png)

-## Progression 5: Style
+## Progression 2: Style
 Did you notice that the styles are missing in the above expected output.
 Styling is a creative aspect and we want you to try and style it all by yourself.
-However, the objective of this progression is to add styles the page and make it look appealing.
+However, the objective of this progression is to add styles to the page and make it look appealing.

 Happy Coding ProGrad ❤️!